hoel-bagard/Segmentation-PyTorch/README.md

 - The initialisation of the network. (currently there isn't any)
 - Why is the model returning the latent ?
 - The model itself makes little sense imho.
+- The loss. (although I haven't much experience with losses and tiny masks)

 ## Installation